arinik9/epidnews2event/README.md

 ## Data

 For reproducibility purpose, we provide some samples from the data collected by PADI-web, ProMED and EMPRES-i in the `in` folder.
 Hence, it is possible to run the source code with these samples.
-To get the complete data, please email me.
-This complete dataset consists of the Avian Influenza events occurred between 2019 and 2021.
+The complete datasets can be found on [Dataverse](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.57745/Y3XROX) (`raw_event_data.zip`).
+These complete datasets consist of the Avian Influenza events occurred between 2019 and 2021.

 ## Organization